Higher Certificate in Community Counselling

 Admission Requirements

-• A National Senior Certificate or National Certificate Vocational (with certificate pass)
+• A National Senior Certificate or National Certificate Vocational (certificate pass)

 • A Matriculation Certificate or equivalent